-Distributed Tracing with Zipkin
+Distributed Tracing With Zipkin

 All Docker images needed for Zipkin are registered as trusted builds with the Docker.io index.
 To give it a spin you can just checkou the Scala / Akka demo project and deploy the images.
 If you’re curious the Docker project shows how to setup and link containers.